-Using those officially available data seems crucial to us for a credible reporting standard but as a consequence there is a certain time lag between the launch of this sustainability report and the latest included data.
-Indeed, for several indicators, we cannot report before October 2021 on data of 2019 since the full 2019 dataset only became available in the summer of 2021.
-Even though we always seek to have the most recent data included in our report, we do not see this ‘lag’ being reduced over time, as relying on official data remains crucial to us for transparency and objectivity reasons.
-Moreover, the picture on the long-term trends remains unchanged, and is in our view a more valuable source of information than the very latest number in itself.
+Use of the officially available data is essential for a credible reporting standard, but as a result, there is a certain time lag between the launch of this sustainability report and the latest included data.
+For several indicators, we cannot report before October 2021 on data of 2019, since the full 2019 dataset only became available in the summer of 2021.
+Even though we always try to have the most recent data in our report, we do not expect this ‘lag’ to be reduced over time, as relying on official data remains crucial for transparency and objectivity.
+Moreover, the picture on the long-term trends remains unchanged, and, in our view, is a more valuable source of information than the very latest number.

 The set of indicators linked to the GRI standards is summarised in the table below.
 Most of the indicators are quantitative.
 Where possible, the indicators of the chemical, plastics and life sciences industry are compared to the results of the Belgian manufacturing industry and/or the Belgian society.
 There are also some indicators which are considered equally important for the sector, but for which (at least to date) no data on a sectoral level are available.
 In such cases, the information provided is limited to qualitative information.

 Unless specified otherwise, the economic activities of the chemical, plastics and life sciences sector fall under the following numerical codes used by the European Union for classifying economic activities:

 Statistics on foreign trade

 The products of the chemical, plastics and life sciences sector fall under the following sections of the Combined Nomenclature, a classification used by the World Customs Organization (WCO):